Skip to content

 Effective Date: February 16, 2026

-Last Updated: February 16, 2026
+Last Updated: August 18, 2026

 Introduction

 Prison Professors (“we,” “us,” or “our”) is a 501(c)(3) nonprofit organization dedicated to criminal justice reform and supporting justice-impacted individuals in building productive lives.
-We operate the website prisonprofessors.com and associated domains, including the Profiles platform.
+We operate the website prisonprofessors.org and associated domains, including the Profiles platform.

 We respect the privacy of every person who interacts with our organization — including website visitors, donors, volunteers, and the currently and formerly incarcerated individuals who participate in our programs.
 This Privacy Policy explains what personal information we collect, why we collect it, how we use and protect it, and what choices you have regarding your information.